Line of storms could bring severe weather, damaging winds to NC

-We'll see scattered showers and storms, some of which could be severe.
-You'll want to take your umbrella with you as you head out the door.
+The ABC11 viewing area is now in the "marginal" risk area for severe weather, which is a level 1 out of 5.

-Most counties in the ABC11 viewing area are in the 'slight' risk area for severe weather, which is a level 2 out of 5.
-The rest of our viewers are also in a risk.
-It is a little less, in the 'marginal' (level 1) risk area.
+The severe threat is now down to a marginal risk, level 1 out of 5.
+Gusty winds are possible in the strongest storms this afternoon. pic.twitter.com/DJMpv3XbLo— Brittany Bell (@BrittanyABC11) October 22, 2019

-Biggest threat this afternoon from damaging straight-line winds.
-We could see an isolated tornado spinup, but we will not see a widespread tornado outbreak.
-Though some localized flooding or an isolated pocket of hail may happen, not big threats today. #ncwx pic.twitter.com/JEJi3S7fKx— Don Schwenneker (@BigweatherABC11) October 22, 2019
+Some powerful wind gusts are still possible Tuesday as storm move through this afternoon.

 Timing-wise, we'll see isolated showers during the morning with scattered rain developing through the middle of the day.
 Pop-up storms will develop in the afternoon with the main window for storms coming between 2 p.m. and 5 p.m.